captionpoint/captionpoint-plays/BETWEEN-RIVERSIDE-AND-CRAZY.md

 ---

 ## POPS:
-And Lulu -- take the damn dog with you, okay?
+And Lulu—take the damn dog with you, okay?

 ---